madx900/MDLinux/docs/en/basics/01-introduction.md

+---
+sidebar_position: 1
+title: Introduction to Linux
+description: A comprehensive introduction to Linux, its history, and core concepts
+---

-# Introduction to Linux 🐧
+# Introduction to Linux

 ## What is Linux?

-Linux is a free and open-source operating system kernel first released by Linus Torvalds in 1991.
-Today, Linux powers everything from smartphones to supercomputers, making it one of the most widely used operating systems in the world.
+Linux is a free and open-source operating system kernel that serves as the foundation for numerous operating systems, collectively known as Linux distributions or "distros".
+Created by Linus Torvalds in 1991, Linux has grown to become one of the most widely-used operating systems in the world.

 ## Why Learn Linux?

-1. **Free and Open Source** 🆓
-   - Access to source code
-   - Community-driven development
-   - No licensing costs
-   - Freedom to modify and distribute

-2. **Security** 🔒
-   - Strong security model
-   - Regular security updates
-   - Active security community
-   - Built-in security features

-3. **Stability** 💪
-   - Reliable performance
-   - Long uptimes
-   - Efficient resource usage
-   - Minimal system crashes

-4. **Career Opportunities** 💼
-   - High demand for Linux skills
-   - Better job prospects
-   - Higher salaries
-   - Growing market
+1. **Open Source**: Linux is open-source, meaning you can view, modify, and distribute its source code.
+2. **Security**: Linux is known for its robust security model and regular security updates.
+3. **Stability**: Linux systems are highly stable and can run for long periods without requiring reboots.
+4. **Versatility**: Linux powers everything from smartphones to supercomputers.
+5. **Career Opportunities**: Linux skills are in high demand in the IT industry.

 ## Linux Distributions